tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ## [1] "samtools index -b results/M1A.sorted.bam  results/M1A.sorted.bam.bai  ./results/M1A.sorted.bam "

-The outfiles components of *`SYSargsList`* define the expected output files for each step in the workflow; some of which are the input for the next workflow step, here next *`SYSargsList`* instance (see Figure 3).
+The outfiles components of *`SYSargsList`* define the expected output files for each step in the workflow; some of which are the input for the next workflow step (see Figure 3).

 ``` r
 outfiles(sal)